 To signal that ranking applies to low as well as middle, low retains a hyphen in spite of the omission of the first iteration of ranking: “They are turning a blind eye to what their low- and middle-ranking members do on the streets.”
 (Because “low-[ranking members]” and “middle-ranking members” are separate items, “low-and-middle-ranking members” is wrong.)

-6 Responses to “5 Cases of Too Few or Too Many Hyphens”
+6 thoughts on “5 Cases of Too Few or Too Many Hyphens”

 Copy wise, “We offer a cloud-based solution for property management that leads the industry” is far weaker than “We offer an industry-leading cloud-based property management solution.”